espocrm/espocrm/README.md

 ### Who is EspoCRM for?

-* Startups, small & medium-sized businesses.
-It's an affordable solution that is flexible and fully customizable.
+* From startups, small & medium-sized businesses to larger organizations.
+A flexible, fully customizable solution that scales with your needs.
 * Developers & tech enthusiasts.
 You can extend functionalities, build extensions, and create custom integrations.
-* Anyone seeking a free CRM.
+* Anyone seeking a free or on-premise CRM.
 If you're looking for a user-friendly and secure CRM platform, it can be a good option.

 ### Installing stable version